citycoins/governance/ccips/ccip-003/ccip-003-citycoins-mining.md

 The amount of CityCoins the miner can claim is based on the emissions schedule and the block height they won.

 Through the `claim-mining-reward` function, a principal can submit the block height they won, and if verified as the winner of the block the new CityCoins are minted to the caller.

+When a principal submits a block to claim, the contract then:

+- verifies the reward was not already claimed
+- verifies the principal did win the block
+- updates the mining statistics, miner statistics, and block winner
+- submits the mint transaction to the token contract with the block height

 ## Backwards Compatibility